amaledu27/PYSPARK/PYSPARK - DATABRICKS_UDEMY.md

 ![image](https://github.com/user-attachments/assets/82e6e046-084a-430b-8148-774a01d39cde)

 The spark here is a Spark Session object.
 Spark session is your entry point for the Spark programming APIs.
 Every Spark program starts with the Spark Session because Spark APIs are available to you via the Spark Session object.
 Basically you get the dataframe reader from the "spark.read".
 Rest of the code set the configuration for the Dataframe reader and loads the data
- Also you cana create global temp tables views from the data frame and then run sql queries on the view
+ <B>Also you cana create global temp tables views from the data frame and then run sql queries on the view  <B>
  ![image](https://github.com/user-attachments/assets/ac0c797c-64de-402e-a760-59da4c3ac909)
  The global_temp is a hidden database, and all global temporary tables are created in this global_temp database.
  The dataframe reader offers 11 methods